MattHuckins/LEMSv2-GPS/README.md

 ## Known issues

   -If you attempt to set the time in a completely indoor location, void of windows, the time will be set to 01/01/2000.

   -It was randomly observed that the SD card failed initialize and properly store the data in 1 of the 30 trail runs prior to the write up.
 Research on forums indicates that the default SD library has been observed to behave unusually.

---
+    -asdf

 ## Items to be selected

 Controllable voltage regulator to be controlled by digital pin 4 for the powering on and off of the GPS module